rdsea/bigdataincidentanalytics/REASONING.md

 **Goal**: have an efficient way to represent the relationships between domain nodes and to traverse through them

-**Why** [Neo4j](https://neo4j.com/): it's the database technology that previous works (classification of incidents) were built-upon; it is currently the most popular graph database with matured plugins, a very user-friendly query language and drivers for the most common languages.
+**Why** [Neo4j](https://neo4j.com/): it's the database technology that previous works (classification of incidents) were built-upon; it is currently the most popular graph database with matured plugins, has a very user-friendly query language and drivers for the most common languages.

 **Alternative(s)**: there are a couple of open-source graph databases such as [JanusGraph](https://janusgraph.org/), [OrientDB](https://orientdb.org/) and more commercial ones